Add multiple line events by route and measure

 14.91

-You can edit the event using the attribute table so that it uses referents other than the default.
+You can edit the event using the attribute table so that it uses referents other than the default values.
 If subsequent route edits are made, the RefMethod and RefLocation values revert to the parent LRS Network and the route, respectively.

 Retire overlaps scenarios